billhowe/datasci_course_materials/syllabus.md

 ## NoSQL

 - Introduction (10 min)
-- Eventual Consistency (20 min)
+- Compared by Features (10 min)
-- Examples: Memcached, Dynamo, BigTable, MongoDB, Other Google Systems (1 hour)
 - NoSQL Response (10 min)
-- Assignment: Graph Processing with Pig on AWS (Optional)
+- Exercise: Graph Processing with Pig on AWS (if time)

 *Readings*